 Throughout my life I struggled.
 So when I’m asked to name my challenges I would have to say it’s too many to count.
 All throughout life it feels like everything was an obstacle.
 School was often one of the toughest things I had to overcome.
 A lot of times I was either in trouble, getting bullied or fighting.
-Then eventually I quit thinking I was able to make it without an education.
-But that quickly stopped me in my tracks.
+Then I eventually quit school thinking I would be able to make it without an education.
+But I quickly realized my mistake.
 I’m just glad that I figured it out before it was too late, and decided to at least go back and get my GED without any problems.

 One day, I heard an advertisement for the Goodwill of Eastern Nebraska and Southwest Iowa YouthBuild Omaha Program on the radio.
 While I wasn’t completely convinced the program would be a good fit, I enrolled later that month.
 After two weeks, I knew that YouthBuild was for me.
 I was finally going to receive the help and support I needed to find a better place in my life.